-- the degree and range of protection any patents will afford us against competitors including whether third parties will find ways to invalidate or otherwise circumvent our patents; - if and when patents will issue; - · whether or not others will obtain patents claiming aspects similar to those covered by our patents and patent applications; or - · whether we will need to initiate litigation or administrative proceedings which may be costly whether we win or lose.
+- the degree and range of protection any patents will afford us against competitors including whether third parties will find ways to invalidate or otherwise circumvent our patents; - if and when patents will issue; - whether or not others will obtain patents claiming aspects similar to those covered by our patents and patent applications; or - whether we will need to initiate litigation or administrative proceedings which may be costly whether we win or lose.

 Our success also depends upon the skills, knowledge and experience of our scientific and technical personnel, our consultants and advisors as well as our licensors and contractors.
 To help protect our proprietary know-how and our inventions for which patents may be unobtainable or difficult to obtain, we rely on trade secret protection and confidentiality agreements.
 To this end, we often require our employees, consultants, advisors and contractors to enter into agreements which prohibit the disclosure of confidential information and, where applicable, require disclosure and assignment to us of the ideas, developments, discoveries and inventions important to our business.
 These agreements may not provide adequate protection for our trade secrets, know-how or other proprietary information in the event of any unauthorized use or disclosure or the lawful development by others of such information.
-If any of our trade secrets, know-how or other proprietary rights would be significantly impaired and our business and competitive position would suffer.
+If any of our trade secrets, know-how or other proprietary information is disclosed, the value of our trade secrets, know-how and other proprietary rights would be significantly impaired and our business and competitive position would suffer.